8-Week Complete Beginner’s Workout Plan

 Rest

-Stand sideways to a cable machine.
+Stand side-on to a cable machine with the handle at chest height.
 Hold the handle at your chest, then press it straight out in front of you.
-The cable will try to rotate you, your job is to resist.
+Resist the cable trying to rotate your torso.
+Return to your chest and repeat.

 Muscles Worked